 · I understand why it is important to preserve and recycle my roads

 · I have been better able to communicate or explain road maintenance concepts

 · I have been able to share important concepts with others in my department

-So far this year, Roadresource.org has hosted five webinars designed specifically for agencies, with one more scheduled in the series.
+Roadresource.org has hosted six webinars designed specifically for agencies, this year.
 In August a webinar titled, “Cost Benefit Value” was held with over 150 people participating.
 In September, the “Asphalt Emulsions” webinar had 229 participants.
 In October, the “Recycling and Reclaiming” webinar had 166 participants.
-On November 20th, the final 2019 webinar titled, “Pavement Preservation” is scheduled.
+On November 20th, the final 2019 webinar titled, “Pavement Preservation” was held with 121 participants.

 Roadresouce.org has also amassed an email distribution list of over 8,000 contacts and regularly shares valuable information with that list.
 Open rates for our emails are ranging from 15% to over 35% (well above industry averages) and click-throughs from 2% to nearly 10% (also above industry averages).